solo-io/gloo/docs/content/installation/enterprise/_index.md

 {{< readfile file="installation/glooctl_setup.md" markdown="true" >}}

 {{% notice note %}}
-To install Gloo Edge Enterprise you need a License Key.
-If you don't have one, go to [**https://solo.io/gloo**](https://www.solo.io/products/gloo/#enterprise-trial) and request a trial now.
-Once you request a trial, an e-mail will be sent to you with your unique License Key that you will need as part of installing Gloo Edge.
+To install Gloo Edge Enterprise, you need a license key.
+If you don't have one already, you may request a trial license key [here](https://www.solo.io/products/gloo/#enterprise-trial).
 {{% /notice %}}

 {{% notice info %}}
-Each Key is valid for **31 days**.
+Each trial license key is typically valid for **30 days**.
 You can request a new key if your current key has expired.
-The License Key is required only during the installation process.
-Once you install, a `secret` will be created to hold your unique key.
+When the license key expires, you can request a new license key by contacting your Account Representative or filling out [this form](https://lp.solo.io/request-trial).
+You must provide the license key during the installation process.
+When you install Gloo Edge, a Kubernetes secret is created to store the license key.
+When the key is about to expire, see [Updating Enterprise Licenses]({{< versioned_link_path fromRoot="/operations/updating_license/" >}}).
 {{% /notice %}}

 Before starting installation, please ensure that you've prepared your Kubernetes cluster per the community